Azeko2xo/woodem/doc/sphinx2/source/user/running.rst

 Options important for everyday use are the following ones:

 ``-j THREADS``
     Number of CPU cores to use for computation.
-Woo is parallelized using `OpenMP <http://www.openmp.org>`, and by default runs on one core.
+Woo is parallelized using `OpenMP <http://www.openmp.org>`_, and by default runs on one core.
 Depending on hardware and the nature of simulation, reasonable value is usually around `-j4`.
+Woo must have been compiled with the ``openmp`` feature for this option to have effect.
 ``-e``
-	Evaluate given expression (should yield a :ref:`Scene` or a :ref:`Preprocessor`) ``-n``
+	Evaluate given expression (should yield a :obj:`Scene <woo.core.Scene>` or a :ref:`Preprocessor <woo.core.Preprocessor>`)
+``-n``
     Run without graphical interface.
 ``-x``
     End once the simulation (or script) finishes.
 ``--paused``
     When loading a simulation from the command line (below), don't have it run immediately.
+``-R``
+	Recompile Woo before running.
+Useful during development when sources are modified.
+``-RR``
+	Update sources from the repository, recompile and run.

 Woo takes an additional argument (existing file) coming after options.
 It can be